kevinmilleryo/Cocktail-DB/README.md

 # Cocktail-DB
 Cocktail DB API

 A site where users can search for cocktail recipes.
+Made using HTML, CSS, & Javascript.

 ![Screenshot](CocktailDBsite.png)